ansible/ansibullbot/ISSUE_HELP.md

 :information_source: `Approve` pull request status is ignored, [`shipit`](#cmd-shipit) command must be used in order to approve a pull request.

-Thanks in advance for taking a look at issues and pull requests and for your ongoing maintainince.
+Thanks in advance for taking a look at issues and pull requests and for your ongoing maintenance.
 If you are unable to troubleshoot or review this issue/pull request with the information provided, please ping the submitter of the issue in a comment to let them know.

 ## For anyone else
 Reactions help us determine how many people are interested in a pull request or have run across a similar bug.
 Please leave a +1 [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) (:+1:) if that applies to you.
 Any additional details you can provide, such as your usecase, environment, steps to reproduce, or workarounds you have found, can help out with resolving issues or getting pull requests merged.